Recently I started this brand, Fig & Fennel, as a way to professionalise (is that a word?) the freelance photography side of my business.

 Not to take the cheat’s way out but the best settings do, of course, vary depending on the situation.

 As a rule-of-thumb I generally prefer to use AV, so I can set the f/stop and ISO to suit the available light and the required depth-of-field, but I can trust my camera to adjust the shutter speed dynamically, which gives me one less thing to worry about.

 Food photography normally involves a static subject – not a moving one – so I don’t generally need to consider shutter speed effects like freezing action or creating motion blur.

 If I’m shooting in a busy kitchen or onsite at an event though, I’ll use TV and as fast a shutter speed as I can get away with, to capture the action in sharp detail.
 This can also be useful for creating freeze-action shots of a liquid being poured.

 Sometimes – particularly indoors and in winter – natural light can be scarce.
 If I don’t have access to lights (which I usually don’t when I’m shooting onsite), I’ll either:

-- Continue to use AV, so I can control the depth-of-field, but use my tripod and external trigger to avoid any shake when the shutter speed decreases
+- Continue to use AV, so I can control the depth-of-field, but use [affiliate links] my tripod and remote shutter release to avoid any shake when the shutter speed decreases

 - Switch to full manual mode, so that I can set the shutter speed high enough to shoot without a tripod, and balance the ISO and aperture to avoid any grain and get sharp, properly-exposed shots